prakashojha/CollageUI/README.md

 # CollageUI

 A Package which can be used to crate collage of images and videos.
-Medias can be passed as parameter.BY default let the user to select medias from Photo library.
+Medias can be passed as parameter.
+By default let the user to select medias from Photo library.

 ## Usage